logoPROFESSIONAL VERSION

 Tularemia in Animals

-Tularemia is a bacterial septicemia that infects >250 species of wild and domestic mammals, birds, reptiles, fish, and people.
+Tularemia is a bacterial disease that affects > 250 species of wild and domestic mammals, birds, reptiles, fish, and humans.
 It is listed as a category A bioterrorism agent because of the potential for fatality, airborne dissemination, and societal disruption if released.
 Clinical signs depend on the host species, subspecies of bacteria, and route of infection.
-Diagnosis is confirmed by culture, serology, or PCR.
-Antibiotic treatment can be effective if begun early.
+Diagnosis is confirmed by bacterial culture, serological testing, or PCR assay.
+Antimicrobial treatment can be effective if begun early.

 Etiology of Tularemia in Animals